stephomi/nomadsculpt.com/manual/docs/tips.md

 ### No rules!

 Ultimately you can use any combination of these techniques, or none at all!
-Nomad is very flexible in this regard, advanced users might use tubes to start with, then dyntopo, then combine with a downloaded head, then quad remesh it all, then multires for final detail.
+Nomad is very flexible in this regard, advanced users might use tubes to start with, then dyntopo, then combine with a downloaded foot, then quad remesh it all, then multires for final detail.
 Whatever works for you.

+## Quad remesher curve guides and symmetry

+Curve guides can be used in closed mode to define loops around the eyes or nostrils, but will act strangely if you try and use then across the mirror plane, eg for a mouth or lips.
+In this case its better to turn off loop mode, and turn off symmetry.
+Tap and delete guides so that you only have them on one side of the face.
+Enable symmetry again, when you run the quadremesher, it will be guided properly.

 ## Facegroups